FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Introduction

 \section{Introduction}

-Modern machine learning tasks involve massive data that come from small-scale devices, such as mobile phones, smartwatches, power metering, etc. The computation and communication power of these devices is limited, which makes large-scale data applications challenging.
-Further, the data from peripheral devices often contain sensitive information, hence, privacy issues become more and more prominent \citep{bhowmick2018protection,dwork2014algorithmic}.
+Modern machine learning tasks involve massive data that come from different sources, such as hospitals, banks, companies, etc. The communication power is thus limited, which makes large-scale data applications challenging.
+Further, the data from local sources often contain sensitive information about individuals, hence, privacy issues become more and more prominent \citep{bhowmick2018protection,dwork2014algorithmic}.

-\emph{Federated learning} (FL) has become a prevalent paradigm of distributed learning for large-scale problems involving user-level data; see \citet{kairouz2019advances} and references therein.
-Typically, in the FL, user devices train the model locally and send updates to the central server whenever communications are required.
-The server aggregates the updates (maybe randomly) and then sends them back to the devices.
-These procedures are repeated until convergence or attaining proper conditions.
-FL confronts the aforementioned challenges coming from small-scale devices, including large-scale data and unreliable communication, autonomy, and privacy issues; {see \citet{mcmahan2017communication,smith2017federated,sattler2019robust,li2020federated}, among others}.
-First, the FL algorithms are communication efficient which requires more local computation and fewer communications.
-Second, it can deal with the scheme when the users' devices are inactive or the users decide not to participate in the following training procedures.
-Third, since the training data cannot be moved away from its device, privacy is preserved to some extent.
+\emph{Federated learning} (FL) has emerged as a prominent paradigm for distributed learning in large-scale problems involving multi-source data.
+For further background and recent advancements, please refer to \citet{kairouz2021advances} and related literature.
+In FL, each machine typically trains its model locally and sends parameter updates to the central server whenever communication is required.
+The server then aggregates these updates, potentially with randomization, and broadcasts them to synchronize all local parameters.
+This process is iterated until convergence or the fulfillment of specific conditions.
+To address the aforementioned challenges including large-scale data and unreliable communication, autonomy, and privacy issues; {see \citet{mcmahan2017communication,smith2017federated,sattler2019robust,li2020challenges}, a good FL algorithm should meet the following requirements.
+First, a FL algorithm should be communication efficient with more local computations and fewer communications.
+Second, it should be able to deal with the scheme when some of the local machines are inactive or the organizations decide not to participate in the following training procedures.
+Third, individual's privacy should be protected, which is ensured apparently by leaving the original data at local machines.